Penny Ford: Early life

 Penny Ford was born in Cincinnati, Ohio, to Carolyn Griffith (née Ford), an evangelist, and Gene Redd, Sr., a veteran record company executive and producer.
 Penny's older half-sister, Sharon Redd, was also a singer.

 Ford attended St. Mark Catholic School in Cincinnati, where she enrolled in dance and music classes.
 Her interest in music and performing continued after winning a talented teen pageant at a young age, reading a Maya Angelou piece and singing George Gershwin's "Summertime" to beat other contestants.
 In 1979, she snuck into a local club where she landed a job as a background singer for electro-funk group Zapp as part of a Parliament-Funkadelic World Funk Tour at age 14.
 After graduating from high school at age 16, she traveled to Los Angeles, where she auditioned at a studio for Motown and was given a job as a demo singer.

 Career

-1984–1988: Career beginnings
+1984–1988: Beginnings

 Following a stint as a Gap Band backing vocalist, Ford released an album entitled Pennye in 1984, and two singles from the album made the UK Singles Chart: "Change Your Wicked Ways", which reached No. 76, and "Dangerous", which reached No. 43.
 In 1986, Ford replaced Lorena Shelby as the lead singer of Klymaxx.
 After a year on the road, Ford joined the S.O.S.
 Band for a six-month stint, including recording "It's Time to Move" for the Police Academy soundtrack.
 In 1988, Ford became friends with fellow vocalist Chaka Khan while singing background vocals on "Our Day Will Come", a duet with Edwin Starr.
 She also toured as a background vocalist for Khan's European Tour in 1988.